Table of Contents

 Why It’s Important to Medicaid Eligibility

-One’s level of care need is crucial to being eligible for nursing home Medicaid, as the program will not pay for nursing home care if an applicant does not require a level of care that is consistent to that which is provided in skilled nursing facilities.
+One’s level of care need is crucial to being eligible for nursing home Medicaid.
+The program will not pay for nursing home care if an applicant does not require a level of care that is consistent to that which is provided in skilled nursing facilities.

-Many Medicaid waivers also use a nursing home level of care as a criteria to receive long-term services and supports in the home and community, which may include home care, adult day care, and adult foster care.
-(Remember, Medicaid also has income and asset requirements.
-State specific eligibility information can be found here).
+Many Medicaid waivers also require a nursing home level of care to receive long-term services and supports in the home and community.
+This may include home care, adult day care, and adult foster care.

 How Medicaid Determines NFLOC (the Functional Assessment Process)

-Like the criteria to meet a nursing home level of care, the functional assessment process for long-term care Medicaid eligibility differs based on the state (and potentially the Medicaid program for which one is applying).
-While the focus of this article is on NFLOC, it is important to mention that regardless of the Medicaid program providing long-term services and supports, be it nursing home Medicaid, home and community based services via a Medicaid waiver, or personal care assistance via the regular state Medicaid plan, a functional assessment is a vital process in determining Medicaid eligibility.
+Like the criteria to meet a nursing home level of care, the functional assessment process for long-term care Medicaid eligibility differs based on the state.
+It may also differ based on the Medicaid program for which one is applying.
+While the focus here is on NFLOC, it is important to mention that regardless of the Medicaid program providing long-term services and supports, be it nursing home Medicaid, home and community based services via a Medicaid waiver, or personal care assistance via the regular state Medicaid plan, a functional assessment is a vital process in determining Medicaid eligibility.

 Some states require a Medicaid applicant to fill out and submit a functional assessment intake form, essentially an initial screening, prior to undergoing a long term care assessment.
 This functional screening often asks about one’s current living situation (i.e., alone, with spouse / others, an adult foster care home, nursing home, etc.) and the areas in which one has issues and concerns.
 For example, is the individual unable to perform activities of daily living, such as bathing, mobility, and eating, without assistance?
 Is the individual having behavioral or cognitive issues?
 Are there signs pointing to a potential mental illness?

-Consent must be given by the Medicaid applicant, or his / her legal guardian, in order for a functional needs assessment to be completed.
+Consent must be given by the Medicaid applicant, or their legal guardian, for a functional needs assessment to be completed.
 A release of information form may also be necessary, as the collection of other information, such as medical records, may be part of the functional assessment process.
-That said, information obtained via the functional assessment is considered confidential.
+Information obtained via the functional assessment is considered confidential.

 In most cases, a face-to-face functional needs assessment is required.
 This may occur in one’s home, a hospital, an assisted living residence, a nursing home, or in another setting.
-That said, one’s primary residence is the best setting in which to conduct the functional assessment, as this enables the screener to observe the Medicaid applicant in his / her natural living environment.
+One’s primary residence is the best setting in which to conduct the functional assessment.
+This enables the screener to observe the Medicaid applicant in their natural living environment.

-In addition to the Medicaid applicant being questioned as part of the functional needs assessment, nonverbal cues, such as facial expressions and body language, may be taken into account.
-The individual might also be observed performing day to day activities in his / her home.
+In addition to verbal questions directed to the Medicaid applicant during the functional needs assessment, nonverbal cues, such as facial expressions and body language, may be taken into account.
+The individual might also be observed performing day to day activities in their home.
 Furthermore, persons who are familiar with the Medicaid applicant may be asked to provide additional information.
 Often, it is the spouse, an adult child, or a healthcare provider that provides supporting evidence of functional need.

-It is difficult to say how long the actual long term care assessment takes, given different functional tools are used based on the state and Medicaid program in which one is applying.
-That said, it is thought that the administration of the assessment should take no longer than a few hours.
+It is difficult to say how long the actual long term care assessment takes, given different functional tools are used based on the state and Medicaid program for which one is applying.
+It is thought that the administration of the assessment should take no longer than a few hours.

 Not only do functional needs assessments help to determine if a program applicant meets the program’s functional eligibility requirement, but they sometimes also serve as a tool to create a care plan (service plan) for the Medicaid applicant.
 (Some states use a separate tool, a more extensive needs assessment, for this purpose).
 With the creation of a service plan, the specific types of care and the amount of care required is established.
 For instance, a service plan for a senior with early stage Parkinson’s disease dementia might indicate 20 hours of personal care assistance and homemaker services is required, as well as home modifications to continue to safely live at home.